Murder of Carol Wardell: Trial of Gordon Wardell

 The trial of Gordon David Wardell was held at Oxford Crown Court.
 The prosecution represented by Richard Wakerley QC alleged that Wardell had killed his own wife, dumped her body and then staged an "elaborate scheme" to "deceive and divert attention" away from himself.

 During the trial, the jury was told how Wardell had been found lying on his living room floor in his underpants.
 He was gagged with a strip of cloth, his hands tied with plastic ratchet ties to a plastic refuse sack holder.
 Ambulance crews who attended the scene, noted that Wardell did not have a raised heart rate or high blood pressure, although appeared to have bruising to his stomach.

-Wardell told the court that he had returned home from the pub at 10pm to find his wife being held at knife point.
+Wardell told the court that he had returned home from the pub at 10pm to find his wife being held at knifepoint.
 He was grabbed from the sides and forced to the ground.
 When asked if he had killed his wife, Wardell replied "Absolutely not."

 The trial lasted for six weeks, during which, 128 witnesses were called.
 At the end of the trial the jury was sent out to consider its verdict.
 The jury deliberated for nine and half hours before returning a verdict of guilty.

 Mr Justice Cresswell told Wardell: "You are a dangerous, evil and devious man.
 This murder was an outrage to your wife and to her family."

 On 21 December 1995, Gordon Wardell was sentenced to life imprisonment.
 The Home Secretary set Wardell's minimum tariff to 18 years.